Datadog Inc. (DDOG) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for DDOG stocks, with CapitalOne repeating the rating for DDOG by listing it as a “Overweight.”
 The predicted price for DDOG in the upcoming period, according to CapitalOne is $105 based on the research report published on February 17th of the current year 2023.

-Volatility was left at 4.79%, however, over the last 30 days, the volatility rate increased by 2.84%, as shares sank -10.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.79% lower at present.
+Volatility was left at 4.45%, however, over the last 30 days, the volatility rate increased by 3.05%, as shares sank -3.62% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.79% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DDOG starting from De Madre Armelle, who sale 9,576 shares at the price of $90.00 back on Feb 15.
-After this action, De Madre Armelle now owns 60,355 shares of Datadog Inc., valued at $861,840 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DDOG starting from Walters Sean Michael, who sale 3,138 shares at the price of $77.21 back on Mar 06.
+After this action, Walters Sean Michael now owns 138,636 shares of Datadog Inc., valued at $242,292 using the latest closing price.

 Stock Fundamentals for DDOG